AnoopAlias/AUTOM8N/docs/_build/html/_sources/XtendWeb_Administration.rst.txt

   /opt/nDeploy/scripts/attempt_autofix.sh force  # force regenerate

   # A best effort to switch as many websites as possible to native nginx
-  # See fle /opt/nDeploy/conf/appsignatures.yaml for switching logic
+  # See file /opt/nDeploy/conf/appsignatures.yaml for switching logic
   # Add username to /opt/nDeploy/conf/auto_config.exclude to exclude a specific user
   /opt/nDeploy/scripts/switch_to_native_nginx.sh